-To achieve this the turbo internals have been modified, engine mapping revised and boost pressure increased from 1.2bar to 1.35.
+To achieve this, the turbo internals had been modified, engine mapping revised and boost pressure increased from 1.2bar to 1.35.
 AMG’s engineers have also altered the compression ratio, refined the exhaust port design, changed the way the boost pressure builds and fitted a new dual-mass flywheel that’s 0.7kg lighter than that fitted to the GT S – all with the aim of sharpening throttle response.

 The transmission is the familiar seven-speed dual-clutch paddleshift gearbox fitted to the rest of the GT range, albeit with a taller first gear, shorter sixth gear and a lowered final-drive ratio for increased in-gear urgency.
 Top speed is 199mph and 0-62mph takes just 3.6sec.

-This car is all about detail engineering, with painstaking attention paid in particular to the chassis, aerodynamics, weight reduction and structural rigidity.
+Yet beyond the powertrain, the GT R was really about detailed engineering, with painstaking attention paid to the chassis, aerodynamics, weight reduction and structural rigidity.

 Hidden beneath the skin are many trick components made from exotic lightweight materials.
-Carbonfibre is used for the propshaft and torque tube and magnesium for part of the front structure.
+Carbonfibre is used for the prop shaft and torque tube, with magnesium used for part of the front structure.
 The battery is lithium-ion.

-The most obvious changes are those made to the bodywork.
-Using a mixture of aluminium and carbonfibre, the front and rear wings have been stretched by 46mm and 57mm respectively to cover the GT R’s wider track suspension.
-The nose gains a distinctive new grille featuring vertical fins just like the GT3 car, while the rear end wears an adjustable, full-width wing.
+The most obvious changes compared to the ‘narrow-body’ GTs are those made to the bodywork.
+Using a mixture of aluminium and carbonfibre, the front and rear wings have been stretched by 46mm and 57mm respectively to cover the GT R’s wider track.
+The nose was the first AMG to gain the now trademark Panamericana grille, while the rear end wears an adjustable, full-width wing.
 In addition, active aerodynamics control a section of the underbody beneath the engine bay that automatically lowers 40mm (at 50mph in Race mode and 75mph in Comfort, Sport and Sport+), to create a venturi effect that reduces front-axle lift by some 40kg at 155mph as well as feeding the large double diffuser at the rear.
 In total, the R’s aero package generates 155kg more downforce at maximum speed than the regular AMG GT.

 The suspension features adaptive coil-over dampers, which can be run in Comfort, Sport and Sport+ settings.
 Uniball spherical bearings are used to locate the lower rear wishbones for more precise control.
 There’s also a thicker tubular rear anti-roll bar.

-Big news is the R’s active rear-wheel-steer system – a first for an AMG model.
-Up to a speed of 60mph the wheels are turned in the opposite direction to the front wheels, increasing agility by effectively shortening the car’s wheelbase.
+It also preceded Porsche’s use of a rear-wheel steering system in one of its track-focused models, a feature that’s now common right across the market.
+Up to a speed of 60mph the rear wheels are turned in the opposite direction to the front wheels, increasing agility by effectively shortening the car’s wheelbase.
 Above 60mph the rear wheels turn in the same direction as the fronts to increase stability.

 Other highlights include the lightweight forged aluminium wheels and ceramic composite braking system.
 Featuring 402mm front and 360mm rear discs, the braking system offers longer service life, greater resistance to fade and a significant 15kg saving in unsprung weight.

-As AMG’s 911 GT3 R you’d expect the R to look the part, but crucially it feels it, too.
-The manually adjustable seats grip you tight and place you low in the car, but you still get a great view down the sharply sculpted bonnet.
+As AMG’s take on a 911 GT3, you’d expect the R to look the part, but crucially it feels it, too.
+The manually-adjustable seats grip you tight and place you low in the car, but you still get a great view down the sharply sculpted bonnet.
 Like with all AMGs, the engine starts with a boom, pulses at idle and roars with every prod of the throttle.
-It’s a loud and extrovert machine.
+It’s a loud and extroverted machine.

-Our first taste of the car is on the challenging Portimao race track – quite an introduction to a 577bhp near-200mph sports car, yet one that proves the GT R is a car to be enjoyed rather than feared.
-With Race mode selected and the ESP system active but in its most relaxed setting, you can work the GT R’s throttle hard with confidence.
+On track, it’s a car that’s to be enjoyed rather than feared.
+With Race mode selected and the ESP system active, in its most relaxed setting, you can work the GT R’s throttle hard with confidence.
 It’s bullet-fast out of the corners and down the straights, aided by a DCT transmission that delivers clean upshifts and snappy downshifts, complete with a fusillade of bangs and crackles through the exhaust.